eveld/git-fundamentals/instructions/03_working_with_files/staging.md

 ## The git status Command

-`git status` is your friend.
-It shows:
-- Which branch you're on
-- Files staged for commit
-- Files modified but not staged
-- Untracked files
-- Helpful hints about what to do next
+`git status` is your friend - run it constantly to understand where you are in the workflow.
+It shows which branch you're on, files staged for commit, files modified but not staged, and untracked files.
+It even provides helpful hints about what to do next, like suggesting `git add` for untracked files or how to unstage changes.

 ## Task